 Development Area IV: Socio-economics.
 Auburn University Engineers Without Borders will continue their five-year commitment by working on an irrigation project for Pajchantiri-Llistakala area in front of the clinic, as well as a hydroponic system to recycle water.
 This project will serve 25 families.
 Each family will receive training in agricultural practices and quality seeds to produce food for human and animal consumption.

 2015 trip dates are available from late April through September.
 Because of an extensive rainy season, roads are impassable at other times of the year.
 Contact our International Team Coordinator at email@example.com to schedule a team for 2015.

 Location: Over 13,000 feet altitude of the Andes Mountains in south central Bolivia

 Lodging: In health center housing facility in dormitory style bunkrooms with restroom & shower facilities.
 Electricity available by generator.
 In La Paz, at the Sagarnaga Hotel, included in trip cost or at the El Presidente Hotel at an extra cost for both double rooms and single rooms.

 Meals: Cooked & served by team members from the small kitchen of health center.
-Most food needs to be brought by team from the US.
+Most food needs to be brought by team from the USA.
 Bread, vegetables, fruit, meat and cheese can be bought in Bolivia by SIFAT staff.

-Transportation: 4 x 4 jeeps driven by team members and SIFAT staff, for 15-hour trip directly from La Paz airport to Quesimpuco & back to hotel in LaPaz
+Transportation: 4 x 4 jeeps driven by team members and SIFAT staff, for 15-hour trip from La Paz airport to Quesimpuco & back to hotel in LaPaz

 Length of Trip: 10 days–April to October

 Cost Per Person $1000 per person in-country expenses plus r/t airfare.
 Additional days at $50/day.
 Airfare approximately $950 – $1350 depending on time of trip

 Visa At the airport, you will need to pay $135 in cash per person for a 10-year visa.
 A passport photo may be required.
 This is not included in your team cost.